chrisinick/ideapad-mode/README.md

 # ideapadmode

-**Control the battery and cooling of the Lenovo Ideapad 5 on Linux**
+**Control the battery and cooling of the Lenovo IdeaPad 5 14are05 on Linux**

 ## Features

-- set cooling modes: intelligent, extreme performance, battery saving
+- Set cooling modes: intelligent, extreme performance, battery saving
-- enable/disable rapid charge
+- Enable/disable rapid charge
-- enable/disable battery conservation
+- Enable/disable battery conservation

 ## Installation

 ### 1. Dependencies

 - bash
-- acpi_call (or acpi_call-lts for LTS kernel, acpi_call-dkms for other kernels).
+- acpi_call (or acpi_call-lts for LTS kernel, acpi_call-dkms for other kernels)

-Type 'uname -r' to find out which kernel you are using.
+Type `uname -r` to find out which kernel you are using.

-### 2. Download and Installation
+### 2. Download

 ```bash
 git clone --depth=1 https://github.com/chrisinick/ideapad-mode.git